 Grantee's and Subcontractors' growing and programming shall take place at Alemany Farm, Hummingbird Farm, June Jordan Farm & Kitchen, and three gardens in the Sunnydale Public Housing Community.
 Distribution locations and time of services shall be agreed upon between Grantee and CFAT.

 VI.
 Service Objectives

-During the grant term, Grantee and Subcontractors will meet the following service objectives:
+During FY 24-25, Grantee and Subcontractors will meet the following service objectives: